seleniumforest/Cosmos-Voter/README.md

 Script for auto-voting on Cosmos SDK networks.

 Rename config.json.example to config.json and edit this file as you need.
-Wallet indexes means an last digit in derivation path, i.e. account index generated from seed
+Wallet indexes means an last digit in derivation path, i.e. account index generated from seed.
+Voter will choose most popular option at the end of voting.
+It can be predefined in configuration (see example)

 Run ``` npm install ```